mwouts/itables/docs/advanced_parameters.md

 show(df, scrollY="200px", scrollCollapse=True, paging=False)
 ```

-In the context of the notebook, a horizontal scroll bar should appear when the table is too wide.
-In other contexts like here in Jupyter Book, you might want to use `scrollX = True`.
+Since ITables 2.1.2, the `.dt-layout-table` div has a default overflow equal to `auto`, so in most cases you won't need to use the `scrollX` option of datatables.

 ## Footer